Prostate Health: Reasons for Dysfunction and 12 Ways to Improve It

 Intermittent Fasting:

-Intermittent fasting is a form of fasting cycles between not eating (fasting) and eating (feasting) over a period of time.
+Intermittent fasting is a form of fasting cycle between not eating (fasting) and eating (feasting) over a period of time.
 The benefits of intermittent fasting benefits include cellular repair, autophagy, immune regulation, inflammation levels, and insulin sensitivity.

 It also helps to improve human growth hormone and testosterone production in males.
 Going 16–18 hours between dinner and breakfast is one of the best ways to improve mitochondrial production.
 Your body improves energy efficiency by increasing and strengthening the mitochondria during periods of fasting.
-Consume your meals in a 6-8 hour window such as 11am–7pm or 12–6pm.
+Consume your meals in a 6-8 hour window such as 11 AM–7 PM or 12–6 PM.

 When you do this you enhance cellular healing and this includes autophagy of the overgrown prostate cells.
 Fasting increases the production and utilization of ketones as an energy source which reduces inflammation and improves testosterone production.
 To learn more about the benefits of intermittent fasting and best intermittent fasting practices, I recommend this article.